jlangch/venice/doc/readme/macros.md

 ## Macro Hygiene

 So far we haven't used local variables within macros.
 Venice supports a `time` macro to measure the execution time of an expression that uses local vars.
+It prints the execution time and returns the evaluated expression.

 Let's rebuild the macro: